marcusphillips/boundjs-experimental/README.markdown

 ***

 ## What do I give up for these features?
 You do make compromises when you choose to express your templates entirely in HTML.
 For one thing, it's more verbose for some use cases.
 A mid-paragraph variable substitution, for example, will require an entire tag, rather than just a few curly braces.
 Furthermore, since the directives are contained in custom attributes, expressing substitutions for attributes themselves can be tricky.
-This is why React has special-case directives like 'attr', 'class', and 'style', as well as the conditional versions of each.
+This is why Bound has special-case directives like 'attr', 'class', and 'style', as well as the conditional versions of each.

 ***

-## How does React compare to other data binding libraries?
+## How does Bound compare to other data binding libraries?
 Some projects you might like to investigate are [knockout](http://knockoutjs.com/), [jstemplate](http://code.google.com/p/google-jstemplate/), [angular](http://angularjs.org/), which are all fantastic, mature projects.
-Usually, the main difference between React and these options is the broader expectations they are willing to make on their execution environment - usually resulting in tighter control for the library writer, and less control for the end developer.
+Usually, the main difference between Bound and these options is the broader expectations they are willing to make on their execution environment - usually resulting in tighter control for the library writer, and less control for the end developer.
 For example:

-- Some are coupled with other components of their own system (such as a custom 'binding' class for each reactive substitution)
+- Some are coupled with other components of their own system (such as a custom top-level 'bindable' object class for each substitution)
 - Some lack features features (like dynamic template modification), that are necessary for compatibility with other common use patterns.
 - Some rely on a shared global scope for all templates
 - Most don't allow re-use of existing JS objects from your system as view inputs